blueagler/QuillBot-Premium-Helper/README.md

 # QuillBot Premium Crack (Chrome Extension)

 ### This extension will automatically active when you sign in
+### ⚠️If you cannot click Paraphraser Button, please sign in again.
 #### Installation tutorial:

 1. Go to the release page next to download the latest version of zip file